Mike Murphy (political consultant)

 Michael Ellis Murphy (born June 4, 1962) is a Republican political consultant, entertainment industry writer, and producer.
-He advised Republicans including John McCain, Jeb Bush, John Engler, Tommy Thompson, Spencer Abraham, Christie Whitman, Lamar Alexander, Meg Whitman, and Arnold Schwarzenegger.
-Until January 2006, he was an adviser to Republican Utah Senator Mitt Romney.
-Murphy resigned his position with Romney when his former client John McCain made it clear he would also pursue the Republicans presidential nomination in 2008; Murphy decided to be neutral in the contest between them.
+He advised Republicans including John McCain, Jeb Bush, David Dreier, John Engler, Tommy Thompson, Spencer Abraham, Christine Whitman, Lamar Alexander, Meg Whitman, and Arnold Schwarzenegger.
+Until January 2006, he was an adviser to Republican Mitt Romney.
+Murphy resigned his position with Romney when his former client John McCain made it clear he would also pursue the Republican presidential nomination in 2008; Murphy decided to be neutral in the contest between them.
 Murphy is a vocal Republican critic of President Donald Trump.
 He endorsed Democratic candidate Joe Biden in the 2020 U.S. Presidential election.